Mental Health

 Self-Exploitation or Self-Destructive Behaviors

 Sometimes, it’s hard to respect your own boundaries, especially in relationships.
 You might notice yourself saying yes when you really mean no, or repeatedly putting yourself in situations that don’t feel right.
+Or perhaps you are too afraid to deepen relationships because you worry you will feel trapped, having to give in to the other’s expectations rather than your own.
+It’s very hard to make sense of how we want things we don’t pursue, and pursue things we don’t actually say we want.
+This is a self-destructive cycle that is related to avoiding emotional abandonment.

 Dependence on Substances